Blue

 Complete this form to sign up for hoot's Saturday and Evening workshops taking place at venues around Kirklees or online.

-Please note: Due to funding restrictions, these sessions are only open to adults who live in the Kirklees area.
+Please note: Due to funding restrictions, these sessions are only open to adults who live in the Kirklees area - this is households whose local council is Kirklees Council.

 Places are limited so please book ahead to avoid disappointment.